 Robert (Bob) L. Nardelli

-Nardelli is senior advisor of Cerberus Capital Management, L.P.
-Previously, he served as CEO of Cerberus Operations & Advisory Company, LLC, CEO of Freedom Group, and CEO of Chrysler.
+Bob Nardelli is the founder of XLR-8 Investment & Advisory Company, and is a senior adviser of Cerberus Capital Management.
+Previously, he served as CEO of Cerberus Operations & Advisory Company; CEO, chairman, and member of the Board of Managers of Chrysler; and chairman, president, and CEO of The Home Depot.
+Dr. Nardelli began his career at General Electric in 1971, quickly advancing through senior leadership positions.
 He earned a bachelor's degree in business from Western Illinois University and earned a Master's of Business Administration from the University of Louisville.
-Nardelli began his professional career at General Electric, then joined Case Corporation and returned to General Electric before moving to The Home Depot, where he was the president and CEO.
-Nardelli previously served on President George W. Bush's Council of Service and Civic Participation.
-In 2011, Nardelli was awarded an honorary doctorate from SCAD.
-He also serves on the SCAD Board of Visitors.
+Dr. Nardelli serves on the Board of Directors of the Wounded Warrior Project and the Babcock and Wilcox Company, among others.
+In 2011, Dr. Nardelli was awarded an honorary doctorate from SCAD.
+He also previously served on the SCAD Board of Visitors.

 Sally Waranch Rajcic is the owner and director of the Sarah Bain Gallery in Los Angeles, California, where she represents and exhibits the work of emerging artists.
 Her clientele include local collectors as well as art aficionados both nationally and internationally.
 Mrs. Rajcic is the former director of The Muckenthaler Cultural Center in Fullerton, California, and is president of the Ronald C. Waranch Charitable Foundation.